 It was still a pretty good road trip, here are some pictures of the day.

-The ice sheets in Portugal Cove and St. Philip’s were too fluid to support anything heaver than a bird:
+The ice cover in Portugal Cove and St. Philip’s was too fluid to support anything heaver than a small bird:

 This was the scene at the Holyrood marina, where I actually expected to see seals, like I did before.
 The marina had frozen over so completely that the nearest edge of the ice was a kilometre further north.
 So no seals here, obviously: